We will be re-opening to the public in a limited capacity from September 2020.

 If you have ever engaged with Phoenix Art Space, brought your friends to a recent exhibition, participated in a course taught by one of studio artists, attended our family workshops with your children, been inspired our regular artist talks, or relaxed in our Cafe, we ask you to continue supporting our organisation in order to safeguard its future as we emerge from this crisis.

 You can do this by:

-We remain committed to our role within the local arts community, and we will explore ways to connect with you over the coming weeks.
-We will keep in touch through social media, emails and through our website.
+We remain committed to our role within the local arts community, and we will continue to connect with you through social media, emails and through our website.
 Thank you for your ongoing support, and keep yourself safe in these trying times.